gbutt/angular-visualforce-starter/README.md

 + Local development server - `npm start` - you can develop your changes quickly without having to push them to Salesforce every time.
 + Bundle and deploy your code to Salesforce as a static resouce - `npm run deploy`
 + Code bundling and minification provided by Webpack.
-+ My own tiny framework for invoking Visualforce Remote Actions.
++ Visualforce Remote Actions using [angular-vf-remote-actions](https://www.npmjs.com/package/angular-vf-remote-actions).

+Everything else is just gravy, use it if you like.

 Prerequisites
 -----